martignoni/hugo-notice/README.md

 Just copy the icons from one of the subfolders of folder `icons/` into folder `icons/`.

+Any __solid__ SVG icons can be used.
+If you want to contribute your open licensed icons, your pull request is welcome.

 ## Credits

 Copyright © 2019 onwards, Nicolas Martignoni nicolas@martignoni.net.